Intermediate, Yoga

 1. Collapsing or leaning forward: When the upper body collapses or leans too far forward, it can throw off the balance and alignment of the pose.
 This can put excessive strain on the standing knee and compromise stability.

 2. Lifting the foot too high or low: Lifting the foot too high or too low when crossing the leg over the thigh can affect the stability of the pose.
-Placing the foot too high on the thigh may cause imbalance, while placing it too low may not fully engage the hip muscles.
+Placing the foot too high on the thigh can cause imbalance.
+Placing it too low may fail to engage the hip muscles fully.

 3. Unsteady gaze or lack of focus: Not maintaining a steady gaze or Drishti can affect balance and concentration.
 A wandering or unfocused gaze can make it challenging to find stability and hold the pose with control.